War and Peace (film series): Awards

 In July 1965, War and Peace was awarded the Grand Prix at the 4th Moscow International Film Festival together with the Hungarian entry Twenty Hours.
 Ludmila Savelyeva was presented with an honorary diploma.
 The readers of Sovetskii Ekran, the official publication of the State Committee for Cinematography, chose Savelyeva and Vyacheslav Tikhonov for the best actress and actor of 1966, in recognition of their appearance in the picture.
 In the same year, War and Peace also received the Million Pearl Award of the Roei Association of Film Viewers in Japan.

-In 1967, the film was entered into the 1967 Cannes Film Festival, outside of the competition.
-It was sent there instead of Andrei Tarkovsky's Andrei Rublev, which was invited by the festival's organizers but deemed inappropriate by the Soviet government.
+In 1967, the film was entered into the 1967 Cannes Film Festival, out of competition.
+It was sent there instead of Andrei Tarkovsky's Andrei Rublev, which had been invited by the festival's organizers but was deemed inappropriate by the Soviet government.

 In the United States, it won the Golden Globe Award for Best Foreign Language Film in the 26th Golden Globe Awards.
 The picture was the Soviet entry to the 41st Academy Awards, held on 14 April 1969.
-It received the Academy Award for Best Foreign Language Film and was nominated for the Best Art Direction.
+It received the Academy Award for Best Foreign Language Film and was nominated for Best Art Direction.

 War and Peace was the first Soviet picture to win the Academy Award for Best Foreign Language Film, and was the longest film ever to receive an Academy Award until O.J.: Made in America won the Academy Award for Best Documentary Feature in 2017.
-The Oscar statuette was confiscated by Soviet authorities upon return (presumably along the Golden Globe statuette).